Home Equity Lines of Credit

-- The option to draw funds at any time, and multiple times, over a predefined time period.
+- The option to draw money at any time as well as multiple times, over a predefined time period.

-- The ability to draw money as he/she needs it, in any increments.
+- The ability to draw money in any increments.

 - A variable rate of interest that may fluctuate over the life of the loan.